 This Policy does not cover any other data collection or processing, including, without limitation, data collection practices of other web pages to which we provide links on our Website.

 If you have any questions or concerns about our use of your personal information, please contact us using the contact details provided below.

 About Nessi Consulting

 We are a Swiss search boutique headquartered in Zug.
-With more than 10 years experience we've learned that any successful search assignment begins with a thorough understanding – not only of the position to be filled – but also of the role the future candidate is expected to play within the organization, and also where diversity can make the difference.
-As a boutique firm, simply through our structure, we come to any search engagement with a tremendous competitive advantage in terms of dedication, agility, commitment and greater access to talented candidates in the marketplace.
+With more than 15 years of experience, we've learned that any successful search assignment begins with a thorough understanding – not only of the position to be filled – but also of the role the future candidate is expected to play within the organization, and also where diversity can make the difference.
+As a boutique firm, simply through our structure, we come to any search engagement with a tremendous competitive advantage in terms of dedication, agility, commitment, and greater access to talented candidates in the marketplace.

 In this Policy, the following terms have the meanings set forth below: